icpc/ccs-specs/Contest_API.md

 (no `POST`, `PUT`, `PATCH` or `DELETE` methods allowed).

-All other access to the API must be controlled via authenticated accounts, and must be provided over HTTPS to guard against eavesdropping on sensitive contest data and authentication credentials.
+All other access to the API must be controlled via authenticated accounts.
 The API provider must support [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) ([RFC](https://tools.ietf.org/html/rfc7617)).
 This provides a standard and flexible method; besides HTTP basic auth, other forms of